Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

 \subsection{Blow-up in the Siegel domain}

-In our setting, the Siegel domain consists of spectral quotients $\lambda<0$, i.e.\ of saddles $\lambda_1<0<\lambda_2$\,.
-We normalize the stable manifold, i.e.\ the stable holomorphic leaf $\fL$, to become trivial $\fL\,{:}\ z=0$.
+In our setting \eqref{fuz}, the Siegel domain consists of spectral quotients $\lambda<0$, i.e.\ of saddles $\lambda_1<0<\lambda_2$\,.
+We locally normalize the stable manifold, i.e.\ the stable holomorphic leaf $\fL$, to become trivial: $\fL\subset\{z\!=\!0\}$.
 This allows us to define the associated (local) \emph{nonlinear holonomy} $h$ of $u$ over $z$ analogously to the linear holonomy of $x$ over $y$ in \eqref{linhol}.

-We have seen in section \eqref{linhol} how linear systems imply linear holonomy.
+We have seen in section \ref{LinHol} how linear systems imply linear holonomy.
 The following adaptation of \cite{Ilya}, theorem 22.7 to our present notation provides a partial converse, in the saddle case.
 For terminology, see definition \ref{defequi}.

-\begin{thm} Assume linearity for the saddle holonomy $h$ of $u$ over $z$.
-Then ODE \eqref{fuzs} is analytically orbit equivalent to its linearization, near $u=z=0$, under a local biholomorphism \eqref{Psi}.
-The same holds true for any holonomy which is analytically equivalent to its own linearization at the fixed point $h(0)=0$. \end{thm}
+\begin{thm} Assume $\lambda<0$ and linearity for the saddle holonomy $h$ of $u$ over $z$.\\ Then ODE \eqref{fuzs} is analytically orbit equivalent to its linearization at $u\!=\!z\!=\!0$, under a local biholomorphism \eqref{Psi}.
+The same holds true for any holonomy which is analytically equivalent, locally, to its own linearization at the fixed point $h(0)=0$. \end{thm}

-Analytic linearization results in the Siegel domain of saddles $\lambda_1<0<\lambda_2$ based on nonresonance are classical.
-First note that all rational spectral quotients $0>\lambda=\lambda_1/\lambda_2\in\Q$ are resonant, and all irrational spectral quotients $\lambda\in\R\setminus\Q$ are nonresonant.
-For analytic linearization, we now recall requisite additional \emph{Diophantine conditions}, which ensure $\lambda\not\in\Q$ to be ``sufficiently irrational'', quantitatively.
+For general nonlinear holonomy, analytic flow diagonalization in the Siegel domain of saddles $\lambda_1<0<\lambda_2$ based on nonresonance is classical.
+All rational spectral quotients $0>\lambda=\lambda_1/\lambda_2\in\Q$ are resonant, and all irrational spectral quotients $\lambda\in\R\setminus\Q$ are nonresonant.
+Analytic flow diagonalization, however, requires additional \emph{Diophantine conditions}, which ensure $\lambda\not\in\Q$ to be ``sufficiently irrational'', quantitatively.
 See the surveys in \cite{Milnor}, §11, in \cite{Ilya}, section I.5E, and \cite{Bern} more recently, for further details and references.